wandb/examples/README.md

 **Check out our libraries of [example scripts](https://github.com/wandb/examples/tree/master/examples) and [example colabs](https://github.com/wandb/examples/tree/master/colabs)** or read on for code snippets and more!

-If you have any questions, please don't hesitate to ask in our [Slack community](http://wandb.me/slack).
+If you have any questions, please don't hesitate to ask in our [Discourse forum](http://wandb.me/and-you).

 # 🤝 Simple integration with any framework
 Install `wandb` library and login: